leroy-merlin-br/garden/docs/components/validation.md

 <input type="text" data-required data-validate="minlength maxlength" />
 ```

-The default validations are:

 #### Required
-Required will check the type of the field, and the perform the verification based on it:
+Perform the verification based on the type of the field.

 ```html
 <input type="text" data-required data-validate="required" />